QuickBooks Blog

 Every business needs to have a reliable bookkeeping system that is based on accounting rules and principles.

-It was observed that lack of bookkeeping strategies lead to the inability of small business owners to sustain their business growth over a period of time.
+It has been observed that lack of bookkeeping strategies often lead to the inability of small business owners to sustain their business growth over a period of time.

-Furthermore, small business owners who were undertaking the task of maintaining bookkeeping records themselves were unable to maintain proper financial records.
-This acted as a barrier to their business growth.
+Small business owners who were undertaking the task of maintaining bookkeeping records themselves were unable to maintain proper financial records, which acted as a barrier to their business growth.

 Also, many small business owners had access to accounting and bookkeeping software to undertake such accounting tasks.
 However, due to a lack of time and expertise, small business owners collaborated with bookkeepers to undertake bookkeeping services and help sustain their small businesses.